Installation & Use

 EZ to Install and EZ to Use

 EZ-FLO systems are simple to install and easy to refill.
 There is little ongoing maintenance required since the EZ-FLO systems have no moving parts.
-About the only thing you will need to do is to refill the tank with a non-hazardous water soluble or liquid fertilizer on a periodic basis.
+About the only thing you will need to do is to refill the tank with non-hazardous water soluble or liquid fertilizer on a periodic basis.
 It’s that EZ!
-Generally we recommend a qualified contractor to install main-line units (to make sure that all back flow requirements are met) while the hose and drip units can be installed by homeowners.
+Generally, we recommend a qualified contractor to install main-line units (to make sure that all backflow requirements are met) while the hose and drip units can be installed by homeowners.
 See our list of Authorized Installers under “Where to Buy”.

 (Winterization will require tank removal prior to “Blowing Out” the irrigation system).
 See Winterizing Your EZ-FLO System for further details.

-EZ-FLO offer MAXX-PRODUCTS premium fertilizers & supplements for use with your system.
+EZ-FLO offers MAXX-PRODUCTS premium fertilizers & supplements for use with your system.
 See the MAXX-PRODUCTS section for more information on fertilizers, pest control, and water treatment.

 Determining the Connection Point